 IMPACT/POLICY ANALYSIS

 Land Use Compatibility

 The proposed City R-3 (Residential Single-family - 3) zoning district would allow land uses that are compatible with the general character of the area.

 GSO2040 Comprehensive Plan Policies

-The GSO2040 Future Land Use Map designates the subject property as Residential.
-The requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are generally consistent with those described in the Residential future land use designation.
+The property in question is outside of the GSO2040 Future Land Use Map.
+However, the requested City R-3 (Residential Single-family - 3) zoning district would allow uses that are generally consistent with those currently on the property and described in the Residential future land use designation.
 The GSO2040 Future Built Form Map designates this location as Urban General.
-The Growth Tiers Map designates this location as being within Growth Tier 1.
+The subject property is located in Growth Tier 1 of the Growth Tiers Map.

+City Council Public Hearing

+Page 3 of 6

+February 20, 2024

 GSO2040 Written Policies: